frasator/stevia-server/README.md

 ```bash
 bin/start.sh
 ```
-To check if it is running user the following URL on a web browser
+To check if it is running use the following URL on a web browser
 ```bash
 http://localhost:5555
 ```